webdirectories/How-To-Market-A-General-Web-Directory-In-The-Year-2023/README.md

 DirJournal.com is a great example of a directory that passes an abundance of link juice to Web sites listed in it.
 They go above and beyond in what a general Web directory can offer and for this reason they are successful in this day and age.

-Reasons why DirJournal.com is a great directory to be included in:
+<b>Reasons why DirJournal.com is a great directory to be included in:</b>

 1. They have been around since 2007